peterzheng98/RCompiler-Spec/src/tokens.md

 ```

 r[lex.token.literal.str.intro]
-A _string literal_ is a sequence of any Unicode characters enclosed within two
+A _string literal_ is a sequence of any ASCII characters enclosed within two
 `U+0022` (double-quote) characters, with the exception of `U+0022` itself,
 which must be _escaped_ by a preceding `U+005C` character (`\`).